 The route starts in central London and heads to Newhaven on the south coast.
 From here you can catch the ferry to Dieppe in France and proceed to Paris.

 The English part of the route heads south through London passing Clapham, Merton, Wallington and Coulsdon.
-You then enter the North Downs, passing Redhill, Horley and Crawley.
+You then enter the North Downs, passing Redhill, Horley and Crawley with a section along the Worth Way.
 Here you turn east to East Grinstead, picking up a nice traffic free section to Groombridge.
 Shortly after you turn south to Rotherfield, Mayfield, Heathfield and Hailsham.
 The final English section takes you through the South Downs, passing Alfriston before coming to the ferry at Newhaven.
 On the other side you head south east through the beautiful French countryside to the capital in Paris.

 Please click here for more information